kate-skorija/Bakery.Solution/README.md

 ## Description

-This is a C# console application that takes a user's order for bread and pastries from Pierre's Bakery.
-The application returns the total cost of the order, taking into account any deals that may be available.
+This was my first week learning C#!
+I've used the basics I've learned this week to make a console application for a fictional bakery.
+The application takes a user's order for bread and pastries from Pierre's Bakery.
+It then returns the total cost of the order, taking into account any deals that may be available.
+This project also focuses on testing, and I used MSTest to test my models.

 ## Specifications